 It may help to get a lay of the land, to understand the power of our latest product update.

-Using advanced machine learning and real-time threat intelligence from more than 2 trillion emails annually, Agari Phishing Defense™ has proven itself time and again in real-world deployments by blocking incoming phishing and BEC attacks with 99.9% efficacy.
+Using advanced machine learning and real-time threat intelligence from more than 2 trillion emails annually, Agari Phishing Defense™ has proven itself time and again in real-world deployments by blocking incoming phishing and BEC attacks.

 What’s more, its continuous detection and response (CD&R) technology leverages crowdsourced reports from top security operations teams to identify email threats that do manage to evade security—and instantly removes them from employee inboxes.